rybafish/rybafish.github.io/index.md

-## Do you miss HANA load graph as much as we did?
+## Do you miss HANA load graph as much as we?
 ![demo screen](http://rybafish.github.io/demoscreen.png)

-Ryba Fish Charts a stand-alone application for monitoring of multitanant HANA MDC installations.
+Ryba Fish Charts is a stand-alone application for monitoring of multitanant HANA MDC installations.
 It gives HANA Performance Load Charts ability with tenants support.
 For more details please check [about page](/about) and [planned](/todo) features list.

 ### Key Features
 It works.